XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

-Using pdfCalligraph is exceedingly easy: you just load the correct binaries into your project, make sure your valid license file is loaded, and iText 7 will automatically go into the pdfCalligraph code when text instructions are encountered that contain Indic texts, or a script that is written from right to left.
+Using pdfCalligraph is exceedingly easy: you just load the correct binaries into your project, make sure your valid license file is loaded, and iText 7 will automatically use the pdfCalligraph code when text instructions are encountered that contain Indic texts, or a script that is written from right to left.

 The iText layout module will automatically look for the pdfCalligraph module in its dependencies if Brahmic or Arabic text is encountered by the Renderer Framework.
-If pdfCalligraph is available, iText will call its functionality to provide the correct glyph shapes to write to the PDF file. iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded as a binary.
+If pdfCalligraph is available, iText will call its functionality to provide the correct glyph shapes to write to the PDF file.
+However, the typography logic consumes resources even for documents that don't need any shaping operations.
+This would affect all users of the document creation software in iText, including those who only use iText for text in writing systems that don't need OpenType, like Latin or Cyrillic or Japanese.
+Hence, in order to reduce overhead, iText will not attempt any advanced shaping operations if the pdfCalligraph module is not loaded as a binary dependency.

 Instructions for loading dependencies can be found on http://developers.itextpdf.com/itext-7 .
 The exact modules you need are: